 Middle Back Pain

 Though the causes are mostly mechanical and injury-related, diseases of the thoracic organs can also cause pain.

-Now if your pain is in the middle or the thoracic part, the doctor is likely to rule out degenerative diseases because the vertebrae in this part do not move much and hence friction-related degeneration is uncommon.
+Now if your pain is in the middle or the thoracic part, the doctor is likely to rule out degenerative diseases.
+That’s because the vertebrae in this part do not move much; so friction-related degeneration is uncommon.
 The function of the vertebrae is to protect the vital organs in the thoracic region, such as the heart, lungs, and liver.

 Strain And Sprain

 You might be able to hear a pop sound when the ligament tears.

 If there’s swelling, bruising, tenderness, and pain that is worsened by movement, the more likely causes are muscle strain and sprain.
 Unless there is numbness, tingling, or radiating pain, you needn’t worry about herniated discs or any other disc problems.

 Be careful.
 It might show no symptoms until it has advanced too far.

 A thoracic herniated disc is rare but can happen either because of an injury or osteoporosis.
 It can initiate chronic pain and affect nerve functions too.
 But in many cases, it might not present any symptoms, and the diagnosis may be a stroke of luck.